-- Code: - Provide your implementation of the CountMin sketch. - Provide any auxiliary tools you develop for preprocessing data or generating artificial data sets. - Make your code readable (use reasonable variable and function names, etc.). - Report: - It should include all important implementation details and discuss implementation decisions.
-In particular, describe what hash functions you use (e.g., pairwise independent hash functions such as in the first discussion section, or cryptographically strong hash functions, or hash functions provided by your programming language).
-Describe briefly how to run your code with an example. - It should address all questions from the previous section.
+- Code: - Provide your implementation of the CountMin sketch. - Provide your implementation of the universal hashing. - Provide any auxiliary tools you develop for preprocessing data or generating artificial data sets. - Make your code readable (use reasonable variable and function names, etc.). - Report: - It should include all important implementation details and discuss implementation decisions.
+In particular, describe what hash functions you use in each experiment (e.g., universal hashing you implemented, or cryptographically strong hash functions, or hash functions provided by your programming language).
+Describe briefly how to run your code with an example.

+- It should address all questions from the previous section.
 Use tables and/or graphs to display numerical results of your experiments. - Data: Describe your data sets and make sure we can access them.
-Think of what someone would need to reproduce your results.

-- For any public data set that you use, provide a link to where this data set can be obtained from and include code used for its preprocessing (if needed). - For any artificial data set, provide code that generates it (try to make it deterministic, by for instance, fixing the random seed it uses) or share a link (Dropbox, Google Drive, etc.) that can be used to access the data set.
+Think of what someone would need to reproduce your results. - For any public data set that you use, provide a link to where this data set can be obtained from and include code used for its preprocessing (if needed). - For any artificial data set, provide code that generates it (try to make it deterministic, by for instance, fixing the random seed it uses) or share a link (Dropbox, Google Drive, etc.) that can be used to access the data set.
 If you provide a link, make sure it does not require logging in.